stacks-network/docs/src/pages/org/token.md

 ---

-description: "Blockstack token holder documentation"
+description: 'Blockstack token holder documentation'
 ---

 # Learn more about the Stacks token

 Stacks is the name of a token developed by Blockstack Token LLC in 2017 and